-The Unagi Model One is a beautiful, innovative, and purposefully designed electric scooter in a familiar, Xiaomi-sized form factor.
+The Unagi Model One is a beautifully designed electric scooter in a familiar, Xiaomi-sized form factor.

-At first glance, the Model One looks like an ordinary electric scooter: two wheels, folding stem, deck, handlebars, etc. However, once you start using it you begin to notice the immense design that has gone into the scooter.
-Nearly everything about it — from the deck shape to the throttle control to the folding mechanism — has been thought out and purposefully designed.
+At first glance, the Model One looks like an ordinary electric scooter: two wheels, folding stem, deck, handlebars, etc. However, once you start using it, you begin to notice that some thought has gone into the scooter.
+Many aspects — from the deck shape to the throttle control to the folding mechanism — has been thought out and purposefully designed.

 - Top speed: 16 mph (26 kmh)

 - Weight 24 lbs (11 kg)